grisselfaura/Gris_MS4_project/README.md

 This feature allows users to login using social networks accounts, Google and Facebook, that would enhance user experience and make the login process easier.

 Other small features are also considered to be implemented in feature:

-For future display added rating to the service card information generated by reviewers.
+-Display rating to the service card generated by reviewers (avergage number).
-For future a calendar database should be implemented to avoid other clients booking on occupied timeslots.
-Portafolio images are quite heavy pending to reduce this.
+-Portafolio images sizes should be reduce to improve loading speed.
-Slider images carrousel indicators considering to swap for a scroll bar to be discussed with client.
+-Slider images carrousel indicators considering to swap for a scroll bar to be discussed with client.
-Pending to implement a dinamic way to generate the slider with less conditional code.
+-Improve the portafolio slider code by using less conditional if statement code.
-Blog app requested from client.
+-Blog app requested from client.
 Pending to implement for this project due to timelines.
+-Depending on number of services to be display a pagination could be implemented.
+-Footnote Links to the Page has been not been implemented yet.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>